 After the “unification” of East and West Germany (in the East often called ”annexation” or “colonization”), those two strategy pillars remained constant and were no longer weakened by East Germany’s exposés of old fascists like Globke or hampered by its role as a barrier against neo-Nazi movements.

 And since they were fundamental pillars, any doubts about them meant challenging the whole structure.
-Any questions as to the nature of Germany’s “free democratic constitutional rule”?
-Then you were most likely “an extremist of the right or of the left”!
+Any questions as to the nature of Germany’s “free democratic constitutional rule?”
+Then you were most likely “an extremist of the right or of the left!”
 Any questions about Israeli rulers’ repression?
 Then you were obviously “anti-Semitic” (or, if possibly Jewish, a “self-hater”).
 And the controls in the media were tight, with pink slips painfully available!

 Then came the Gaza tragedy.
 Of course, the shock at the terrible events on October 7th filled the media, with all the horrible details, the true ones and those later found to be untrue (like the “beheaded babies”).

-But the fierce invasion of Gaza which immediately followed, with the expressed goal to annihilate all “sub-humans” there, to deny them food, water, fuel, gas, and electricity, with the destruction of almost every building, school, mosque, theater and, worst of all, hospital, shocked millions and led to angry demonstrations, biggest in Britain but also all around the USA and in many places in Germany, where the anger threatened to challenge those basic pillars, thus frightening the powers-that-be like never before (or since the 1980s).
+But the fierce invasion of Gaza which immediately followed, with the expressed goal to annihilate all “sub-humans” there, to deny them food, water, fuel, gas, and electricity, with the destruction of almost every building, school, mosque, theater and, worst of all, hospital, shocked millions and led to angry demonstrations, biggest in Britain but also all around the USA and in many places in Germany, where the anger threatened to challenge those basic pillars, thus frightening the powers-that-be as never before (or since the 1980s).

 Could the actions in the months that followed be seen as counter-measures to such threats?
 Starting suddenly in January, following a strange exposé of a small off-beat right-wing meeting two months earlier, there was a series of giant, extremely well-organized rallies in cities and towns everywhere, directed against the fascistic Alternative for Germany party (AfD), with hundreds of thousands rejecting its xenophobic hatred of anyone considered foreign, un-German, “different.”